drashland/sinco/README.md

 <img align="right" src="./logo.svg" alt="Drash Land - Sinco logo" height="150" style="max-height: 150px">

-Sinco is a browser automation and testing tool.
+Sinco is a very lightweight browser automation and testing tool to act fast, simple, and get the job done.
 What this means is, Sinco runs a subprocess for Chrome, and will communicate to the process via the Chrome Devtools Protocol, as the subprocess opens a WebSocket server that Sinco connects to.
 This allows Sinco to spin up a new browser tab, go to certain